VincentGourbin/AvatarGenerator/README.md

 # 🎭 IceBreaker Avatar Generator

 Generate unique avatars based on Chinese portrait descriptions!
-This app combines FLUX.1-schnell for image generation and Gemma-3n-E2B-it for prompt optimization.
+This app combines FLUX.1-schnell for image generation and Gemma-3n-E2B-it for intelligent prompt optimization.

 ## Features

 🎨 **Dual Generation Modes**:
 - **📝 Form Mode**: Direct input with customizable "If I was / I would be" groups
 - **💬 Chat Mode**: Simple conversation using randomized categories to discover your Chinese portrait

 ⚡ **Quality Options**: